 A Short History of Trade Blankets

 Blankets have always been interwoven into every aspect of Native American life.
 Before colonization, people would make them from buffalo hides, other animal hides and pelts, or handwoven plant fibers.
-Blankets would mark special occasions such as births, marriages, etc. They would be used to pay off debts, indicate status, or be used as payments or gifts.
+Blankets would mark special occasions such as births, marriages, etc. They would be used as a form of payment, indicate status, or be given as gifts.
 Different tribes had different styles of blankets and would trade with each other accordingly.

-As colonization took hold and and lifeways were disrupted, Native Americans had to become reliant on traders for goods, which included blankets.
-A quality wool blanket became an important product for European traders to have in their inventory.
+As colonization took hold and and lifeways were disrupted, Native Americans were forced to become reliant on European traders for goods, including blankets.
+A quality wool blanket became an important product for these traders to have in their inventory.

 An example that will most likely be known is Pendleton Woolen Mills.
 This company was founded in 1896 to specifically produce trade blankets.
 They are the one such historic company that is still in business today.
 Currently, Pendleton blankets are widely used in Native American communities and are generally seen as appropriate gifts for important occasions etc.